 Conclusion

-Overall, the length of the procedure can vary depending on several factors, including the number of roots, the position of the affected tooth, and the degree of infection.
-Balancing tradeoffs and considering patient comfort are also crucial considerations.
+Still, the overall length of the procedure may differ due to several factors: the number of roots, the position of the affected tooth, or the degree of infection.
+It is a balancing of trade-offs, keeping in mind the comfort of the patient.

 Sources: